0xSero/partisia-docs/docs/zk-computation-fees.md

 The input fee is part of the basic fees detailed in the yellow paper p.
 16 and is currently hardcoded to BASE_SERVICE_FEES (25,000 gas).
 This covers the transaction fees of each node (currently hardcoded to 5,000 each) + 5,000 extra gas to spare.

 ### ZK Computation fees

 A ZK contract needs to pay for the transactions that ZK nodes must send when a ZK computation is executed as well as for the multiplications in the computation.

 During a computation a number of transactions are sent from each computation node.
 For an optimistic computation each node sends 1 transaction to the binder.
 If the optimistic attempt fails, a pessimistic computation must be executed which entails each node sending 1 additional transaction to the binder.

 Besides this the multiplications done during the computation must also be paid for.
 According to the yellow paper the price for this is 5 USD cent per 1000 multiplications.
-Since this is multiplied by 1000 to convert to gas the price for multiplications is noOfMultiplications / 1000 * 5 * 1000 = noOfMultiplications * 5
+Since this is multiplied by 1000 to convert to gas the price for multiplications is:

+noOfMultiplications / 1000 * 5 * 1000 = noOfMultiplications * 5

+In summary:

+ZK_COMPUTATION_FEE = 2 * BASE_SERVICE_FEES + 5 * NO_OF_MULTIPLICATIONS

 ### ZK Preprocessing fees